A theatre of science

-Our extension to the Science Museum is devoted to contemporary science and technology.
+The extension to the Science Museum, designed by MJP Architects, is devoted to contemporary science and technology.

 The creation of this new wing presented a practical challenge to make a museum environment that was inherently flexible and adaptable but at the same time operationally efficient and easy to maintain.

-The brief for the public areas of the building required flexible, column-free, exhibition space and the inclusion of a 450 seat IMAX 3-D cinema and catering facilities.
-Our strategy was to maximise the buildable area on the site by making a compact envelope of about 11,000sqm that left sufficient site area for further development of similar size in the future.
+The brief for the public areas of the building required flexible, column-free, exhibition space, along with a 450 seat IMAX 3-D cinema and catering facilities.
+Our strategy was to maximise the buildable area on the site by making a compact envelope of about 11,000sqm that left sufficient site area for further development of a similar size in the future.
 As part of this approach the cinema is suspended in the space, leaving the entire ground floor free for temporary exhibits.

-Along the frontage facing Queen’s Gate, extremely sensitive in planning terms, we have designed a separate conference building (the Wellcome Wolfson Building).
+Along the frontage facing Queen’s Gate, in a very sensitive conservation area, we designed a separate conference building (the Wellcome Wolfson Building).
 This screens the space reserved for the Museum’s future expansion.

 - National Museum of Science and Industry